List of tallest buildings in Karachi

 Karachi is the capital city of the Sindh province of Pakistan.
 With a population of over 20 million, it is the largest city in Pakistan and one of the largest in the world.
 Being the economical hub of Pakistan, Karachi hosts numerous buildings and structures of varied architectural styles.
 The downtown districts of Saddar and Clifton contain early 20th-century architecture, ranging in style from the neo-classical KPT building to the Sindh High Court Building.
 Karachi acquired its first neo-Gothic or Indo-Gothic buildings when Frere Hall, Empress Market and St. Patrick's Cathedral were completed.
 The Mock Tudor architectural style was introduced in the Karachi Gymkhana and the Boat Club.
 Neo-Renaissance architecture was popular in the 19th century and was the architectural style for St. Joseph's Convent (1870) and the Sind Club (1883).
 The classical style made a comeback in the late 19th century, as seen in Lady Dufferin Hospital (1898) and the Cantt.
 Railway Station.

 While Italianate buildings remained popular, an eclectic blend termed Indo-Saracenic or Anglo-Mughal began to emerge in some locations.

 The local mercantile community began acquiring impressive structures.
 Zaibunnisa Street in the Saddar area (known as Elphinstone Street in British days) is an example where the mercantile groups adopted the Italianate and Indo-Saracenic style to demonstrate their familiarity with Western culture and their own.
 The Hindu Gymkhana (1925) and Mohatta Palace are examples of Mughal revival buildings.
 The Sindh Wildlife Conservation Building, located in Saddar, served as a Freemasonic Lodge until it was taken over by the government.
 There are talks of it being taken away from this custody and being renovated and the Lodge being preserved with its original woodwork and ornate wooden staircase.

 Architecturally distinctive, even eccentric, buildings have sprung up throughout Karachi.
 Notable example of contemporary architecture include the Pakistan State Oil Headquarters building.
 The city has examples of modern Islamic architecture, including the Aga Khan University hospital, Grand Jamia Mosque, Masjid e Tooba, Faran Mosque, Baitul Mukarram Mosque, Quaid's Mausoleum, and the Textile Institute of Pakistan.
 One of the unique cultural elements of Karachi is that the residences, which are two- or three-story townhouses, are built with the front yard protected by a high brick wall.
 I. I. Chundrigar Road features a range of tall buildings.
 The most prominent examples include the Habib Bank Plaza, UBL Tower, PRC Towers, PNSC Building and MCB Tower.

 Many of Pakistan's tallest buildings are located in Karachi.
 Newer skyscrapers are being built in Clifton.
-At least 50 150m+ buildings were underconstruction in 2022.
+At least 50 buildings in Karachi that stand at least 150 metres (490 feet) tall were under construction in 2022.